python-can-define-radio/python-course/classroom_activities/ex_0_preliminaries.md

 - Disable middle-click if desired.
 Ask the instructor how.
 - Create a folder for yourself with your name (and no spaces) on the Desktop.
 - In VSCode, open the folder that you created.
+- You'll most likely want to install the arcade library.
+In a terminal, run `pip3 install arcade`

 ## Things to know: